tidbyt/pixlet/docs/schema.md

 These are the current fields we support through schema today.
 Note that any addition of a field will require changes in our mobile app before we can truly support them.

 ### Toggle
 A toggle provides an on/off switch for your app.
-The values returned in `config` are either `"true"` or `"false"` strings.
-Note - you have to convert this to a boolean inside of your app.
-It's not ideal and we hope to fix it in a future version of schema.
+The values returned in `config` are either `True` or `False`.

 The following field will display as follows in the mobile app:
 ```starlark